Perl-GPU/OpenGL-GLFW/README.md

 This first implementation requires you to have the GLFW library and header files installed and in your compiler search paths.
-You'll need to edit the LIBS and INC to the value appropriate for your system.
+It does use pkg-config so if you have the GLFW libraries built with the glfw3.pc file in your PKG_CONFIG_PATH environment or the default location then this module should build.

 Alien::GLFW implementation is on the TODO list.